Great crested grebe: Description

-The great crested grebe is the largest member of the grebe family found in the Old World, with some larger species residing in the Americas.
+The great crested grebe is the largest species of grebe in the Old World, though some larger species occur in the Americas.
 They measure 46–51 cm long with a 59–73 cm wingspan and weigh 0.9 to 1.5 kg.
 It is an excellent swimmer and diver, and pursues its fish prey underwater.
 The adults are unmistakable in summer with head and neck decorations.
 In winter, this is whiter than most grebes, with white above the eye, and a pink bill.
+Birds resident in warmer tropical and subtropical regions (particularly in subspecies P. c. infuscatus and P. c. australis) such as Kenya and parts of Australia retain breeding plumage all or almost all of the year, with reduced or no winter plumage.

+The call is a loud barking rah-rah-rah.
+They can also produce a clicking kek call, and deep growls.

-The young are distinctive because their heads are striped black and white.
-They lose these markings when they become adults.
+The chicks, like most grebe chicks, have boldly striped heads, with alternating black and white stripes; they are often colloquially called "humbugs" from their resemblance to humbug sweets.
+They lose these markings as they mature during their first winter.

 Distribution

 The great crested grebe breeds in vegetated areas of freshwater lakes.
 The subspecies P. c. cristatus is found across Europe and east across the Palearctic.
 It is resident in the milder west of its range, but migrates from the colder regions.
 It winters on freshwater lakes and reservoirs or the coast.
 The African subspecies P. c. infuscatus and the Australasian subspecies P. c. australis are mainly sedentary.